asgardeo/asgardeo-tomcat-saml-agent/README.md

 ## Integrating SAML into your Java application

+### Getting Started

+These instructions will guide you on integrating SAML into your Java application with the WSO2 SAML SDK.
+This allows the developers to turn a Java application into a SP (Service Provider) that can be connected to an IdP (Identity Provider) which can support the following main features among many others.

+- Single Sign-On (SSO) and Single Log-Out (SLO) (SP-Initiated and IdP-Initiated).
+- Assertion and nameID encryption.
+- Assertion signatures.
+- Message signatures: AuthNRequest, LogoutRequest, LogoutResponses.
+- Enable an Assertion Consumer Service endpoint.
+- Enable a Single Logout Service endpoint.
+- Publish the SP metadata.

 A sample application boilerplate is included in https://github.com/wso2-extensions/identity-agent-sso/tree/master/resources/SampleApp-boilerplate which we would use for the following section.
 The structure of the web app boilerplate would be as follows: